 A Powerful Financial Aid Tool for School Counselors

-What is the FASFA Completion Tool?
+What is the FAFSA Completion Tool?

-MB: How can school counselors access the tool?
+How can school counselors access the tool?

-MB: What does the FAFSA Completion Tool exactly show you?
+What does the FAFSA Completion Tool exactly show you?

-MB: How do you use the tool?
+How do school counselors use the tool?

-CL: By accessing this information for my students, I can guide my students through the steps needed to submit a correctly completed FAFSA.
-My colleagues and I can also target students to attend events like FAFSA Day, or other events where they can get free help completing the FAFSA.
+By accessing this information for students, counselors can guide students who have yet to complete the FAFSA through the steps needed to submit a correctly completed FAFSA.
+Counselors can also target students to attend events like FAFSA Day, or other events where they can get free help completing the FAFSA.

 As counselors use this tool, what steps can they take to help students with the FAFSA?